 Fast forward a few years.
 After finishing up another book on Greek Mythology, I mentioned this project to my children.

-My eleven-year-old worked on his god for hours.
-He has plans to create a couple more and proudly hung the giant sea god in his room.
+My eleven-year-old worked on his god for hours, and he proudly hung the giant sea god in his room.
 My daughter’s Medusa head was an important part of her Athena biography.
 Drawing snake hair is pretty fun.

 Want to give it a try?